plone/plone.versioncheck/README.md

 - **isort** for import sorting (Plone profile)
 - **ty** for type checking
 - **pre-commit** for automated quality checks
+- **[pre-commit.ci](https://pre-commit.ci)** for automated PR checks

 Test coverage requirement: 77% minimum (currently ~78%)

+Pre-commit hooks will automatically fix issues when possible.
+On pull requests, pre-commit.ci will run all checks and auto-commit fixes.

 ## License